Dracaena reflexa (Song of India Plant) Indoor Care, Propagation, Problems and Solutions

 Song of India Plant, Dracaena reflexa

-Song of India Plant (Dracaena reflexa) problems are brown leaf tips and edges, yellow leaves, leaf spots, plant death, pests and diseases among others.
+Dracaena reflexa (Song of India Plant) problems are yellowing leaves, brown leaves, brown leaf tips and edges, plant dying, diseases, and pests among others.
 Keep reading for more on these problems and how to fix them.

 Yellowing leaves